mirkovicmatija/AppMobile/README.md

 An app that allows you to write down all the required data to keep track of your car maintainance, with the ability to display all the data in a useful, yet readable way.
 It also has a way for the user to find latest news surrounding COVID19 development in countries featured in the competition.

 Should work without many issues on iOS aswell.
+In case you wish to run on an iOS device, please run pos install in the ios directory prior to attempting to run it.

 Note: